-This award recognizes and honors a living SAE member for unique and significant contributions to SAE which strengthen or add to SAE's ability to further its purpose.
+Established in 1986, this award recognizes and honors a living SAE member for unique and significant contributions to SAE which strengthen or add to SAE's ability to further its purpose.
 The significance of such contribution(s) shall have been tested over time and shall be regarded as a major factor in SAE's success.
 SAE Past Presidents are eligible for this award, but the contribution(s) for which they may be nominated must have been initiated and proven as major factors to SAE's success after their term of office has been completed; any initiated prior to, or during their Presidential term, are not acceptable as the basis for nomination.

 Unlike other SAE awards that honor technical achievements or outstanding accomplishments in the various fields of mobility engineering, this award recognizes

-This award, established in 1986, is administered by the Medal of Honor Award Committee.
-Nominations are solicited from September through December each year.
 The award consists of a bronze medal and is presented at the SAE World Congress.

 For more than 20 years, Dr. Pan has been active in SAE International organizing sessions, recruiting new session organizers, founding committee activities, and